-16 bis.
-To complement national efforts, there is a need for the relevant international and regional institutions, as well as appropriate institutions in source countries, to increase their support for private foreign investment in infrastructure development and other priority areas, including projects to bridge the digital divide in developing countries and countries with economies in transition.
+- 26. To complement national efforts, there is a need for the relevant international and regional institutions, as well as appropriate institutions in source countries, to increase their support for private foreign investment in infrastructure development and other priority areas, including projects to bridge the digital divide in developing countries and countries with economies in transition.
 To this end, it is important to provide export credits, co-financing, venture capital and other lending instruments, risk guarantees, leveraging aid resources, information on investment opportunities, business development services, forums to facilitate business contacts and cooperation between enterprises of developed and developing countries, as well as funding for feasibility studies.
 Inter-enterprise partnership is a powerful means for the transfer and dissemination of technology.
 In this regard, strengthening of the multilateral and regional financial and development institutions is desirable.
-Additional source country measures should also be devised to encourage and facilitate investment flows to developing countries.

-17. We recognize that the development impact of foreign direct investment should be maximized.
+Additional source country measures should also be devised to encourage and facilitate investment flows to developing countries. - 27.
+We recognize that the development impact of foreign direct investment should be maximized.
 We further recognize that the transfer of technology and business skills is a key channel through which foreign direct investment can positively impact development.
 We will strengthen national and international efforts aimed at maximizing linkages with domestic production activities, enhancing transfer of technology and creating training opportunities for the local labour force, including women and young people.
-We will also make greater efforts to ensure that appropriate labour and environmental protection standards and anti-corruption laws and regulations are upheld.
+It is also important to enact and uphold, as appropriate, labour and environmental protection and anti-corruption laws and regulations in accordance with obligations undertaken in relevant international conventions.
 We welcome efforts to promote corporate social responsibility and good corporate governance.
-In this regard, we encourage the work undertaken at the national level and by the United Nations, including through the United Nations Global Compact, and the promotion of internationally agreed corporate social responsibility standards, such as the International Labour Organization Tripartite Declaration.
-We call for the inclusion of social and environmental clauses, when appropriate, in public procurement.
-We support measures to enhance corporate transparency and accountability of all companies, including the principles of transparency and accountability over natural resources revenue.
-We will promote the principles of transparency and accountability over natural resources revenue, including by supporting relevant initiatives on extractive industries, such as the Extractive Industry Transparency Initiative, as well as other specific initiatives aiming at improved governance and transparency in the extractive sector, such as the Kimberley Process and the European Union Action Plan for Forest Law Enforcement, Governance and Trade.

-[Paragraph 18: moved to paragraph 17]

-[Paragraph 19: moved to paragraph 15]

-- 20. We realize that the perception of a country's current economic conditions and prospects influences the international private financial flows that it attracts.
-The provision of objective, high-quality information from all sources, including private and public entities, such as national statistical agencies, IMF, the World Bank, the United Nations system, investment advisers and credit-rating agencies, is vital for informed decisions by potential domestic and foreign investors alike.
-We will continue to strengthen modalities, including through the efforts of the country itself, the United Nations system and relevant multilateral agencies, to enhance and improve the level and objectivity of information regarding a country's economic situation and outlook. - 21.
-Remittances have become significant private financial resources for households in countries of origin of migration.
+In this regard, we encourage the work undertaken at the national level and by the United Nations, including through the United Nations Global Compact, and the promotion of internationally agreed corporate social responsibility frameworks, such as the International Labour Organization Tripartite Declaration.
+We reaffirm that every state has, and shall freely exercise full permanent sovereignty over, all its wealth, natural resources and economic activity.
+We support measures to enhance corporate transparency and accountability of all companies, taking into account the fundamental principles of domestic law.
+We take note of voluntary initiatives in this regard, including, inter alia, the Extractive Industries Transparency Initiative. - 28.
+We realize that the perception of a country's current economic conditions and prospects influences the international private financial flows that it attracts.
+The provision of objective, high-quality information from all sources, including private and public entities, such as national statistical agencies, the International Monetary Fund (IMF), the World Bank, the United Nations system, investment advisers and credit-rating agencies, is vital for informed decisions by potential domestic and foreign investors alike.
+We will continue to strengthen modalities, including through the efforts of the country itself, the United Nations system and relevant multilateral agencies, to enhance and improve the level and objectivity of information regarding a country's economic situation and outlook.

+29. Remittances have become significant private financial resources for households in countries of origin of migration.
 Remittances cannot be considered as a substitute for foreign direct investment, ODA, debt relief or other public sources of finance for development.
 They are typically wages transferred to families, mainly to meet part of the needs of the recipient households.
 The manner of their disposal or deployment is an individual choice.
 A large portion of migrants' incomes is spent in destination countries and constitutes an important stimulus to domestic demand in their economies.
 In this regard, we will strengthen existing measures to lower the transaction costs of remittances through increased cooperation between originating and receiving countries and create opportunities for development-oriented investments.